Su-Yong/Grov/README.md

 + Low lags

 # Running
-1. Download this repository and insert your project in Napxe.js
+1. Download this repository and insert your project in Grov.js
-2. Load Napxe.js from main html file
+2. Load Grov.js from main html file
 3. Use the engine!
-example is Napxe-Example.js file
+example is Grov-Example.js file

 # Tips
 This is developing version.
 You shouldn't use this library now.

 ---

-Copyright 2016 SYPlanP. all rights reserved.
+Copyright 2016.
+SY all rights reserved.